pombase/website/src/docs/faq/why-are-some-genes-annotated-to-both-viable-and-inviable-phenotypes.md

     annotated as inviable, but can acquire suppressor mutations at a high enough frequency for populations to appear viable.

-At present, alleles cannot be queried directly in the PomBase advanced search, but the FYPO phenotype filters do allow you to retrieve annotations for all alleles, or to restrict to null expression (deletions etc.) or overexpression of the wild-type allele.
+At present, alleles cannot be queried directly in the ${database_name} advanced search, but the FYPO phenotype filters do allow you to retrieve annotations for all alleles, or to restrict to null expression (deletions etc.) or overexpression of the wild-type allele.
 Comparing